troop834/sanramonscouts.org/content/recruiting-events.md

 ## Special Recruiting Meetings

-This Fall, we also have **special meetings** planned for new boys to check out Troop 834:
+This Fall/Winter, we also have **special meetings** planned for new boys to check out Troop 834:

 * Tuesday, November 9, 2021 @ 7PM… Scavenger Hunt - Get to know our scouts and have fun in our unique meeting space, "The Shack".
 * Saturday, December 11, 2021 @ 1PM… Cub Scout Hike.
 Details to follow.